 Prior to working at PSI, Christine was the program & business development associate at Population Action International.
 She has technical expertise and experience in family planning, reproductive health programming, training design, facilitation, curriculum development, social marketing, monitoring and evaluation and quality assurance system development.
 She also served as a Peace Corps volunteer in Ecuador.

-Christine holds a master’s in public health from the University of North Carolina at Chapel Hill, with a specialization in maternal and child health.
+Christine holds a Master of Public Health from the University of North Carolina at Chapel Hill, with a specialization in maternal and child health.
 Christine is also fluent in Spanish.